How to Create an Emotional Branding Strategy & Brand Examples

-Inspiring through the eyes of clients that have a great testimony in having you as their supplier.
+Inspiring through clients' eyes is a great testimony to having you as their supplier.

-Not only do they provide women’s necessities, but they also offer a small business for their clients.
+Not only do they provide women’s necessities, but they also offer a small businesses for their clients.

 So they use that to inspire the consumer.

-They feature the inspirational testimonials of women who live their life as an ordinary housewife, then turned into a business owner.
+They feature inspirational testimonials of women who lived as ordinary housewives and then turned into business owners.

 6 – From a monologue to dialogue